airavata-courses/satyamsah/assignment2/README.md

 #### Database and tables:
-Create the 2 databases and 2 tables for employee and salaryslab by excuting the mysql scripts.To do so, install any mysql client preferebly [mysql workbench](https://www.mysql.com/products/workbench) to run mysql scripts below:
-1) [create-employee.sql](https://github.com/airavata-courses/satyamsah/blob/master/assignment1/sqlscript/create-employee.sql) : It is creating employee table to store emp id,name, dept,gender .
-2) [create-salaryslab.sql](https://github.com/airavata-courses/satyamsah/blob/master/assignment1/sqlscript/create-salaryslab.sql) : It is creating a salaryslab table with dept , deignation and salary as columns.The reason is to create a relation between department and designation to map them to fixed salary.It means employees with same designation in the same department will have same salary.
+Create the 2 databases and 2 tables for employee and salaryslab by excuting the mysql scripts.To do so, install any mysql client preferebly [mysql workbench](https://www.mysql.com/products/workbench) to run mysql scripts below.[create-employee.sql](https://github.com/airavata-courses/satyamsah/blob/master/assignment1/sqlscript/create-employee.sql) :It is creating employee table to store emp id,name, dept,gender.[create-salaryslab.sql](https://github.com/airavata-courses/satyamsah/blob/master/assignment1/sqlscript/create-salaryslab.sql) : It is creating a salaryslab table with dept , deignation and salary as columns.The reason is to create a relation between department and designation to map them to fixed salary.It means employees with same designation in the same department will have same salary

+1) `sudo docker pull mysql/mysql-server`

+2) `sudo docker run --name mysql-container --hostname mysql-container -e MYSQL_ROOT_PASSWORD=root123 -d --net overnet mysql/mysql-server`

+3) `sudo docker exec -it mysql-container mysql -uroot -p` and give the password set for the mysql connection.

+execute the commands in the script inside mysql console:

+1) [create-employee.sql]

+2) [create-salaryslab.sql]

 Note (not an execution step): Other way to login is `sudo docker exec -it mysql-container bash` and  `mysql -u root -p`